-The Adult Probation Department is on the 4th Floor of the County-City Building located at 227 W Jefferson Blvd, South Bend, IN 46601.
-Click for map
+The Adult Probation Department is located on the 4th floor in the County-City Building at 227 W. Jefferson Blvd, 4th Floor, South Bend, IN 46601.

 Investigators attempt to gather as much information as possible about the report.
 This may include contacting the person's care-giver(s), family member(s) and physician.
 If the adult appears to be endangered, an investigator will make an unannounced home visit to assess the situation and determine whether the case is substantiated.

 A certified copy of a marriage license has the courts seal on it certifying that it is a true and legal copy of the marriage license, usually required for legal purposes, like getting your real id.
 A non-certified copy of a marriage license does not have any seal on it, usually used for personal purposes, like for genealogy.